babylonchain/networks/bbn-test-4/covenant-committee/README.md

 For this testnet, the Covenant Emulation Committee has 9 members, 3 of which are operated by the Babylon Foundation.
-The Covenant quorum configuration as well as the current Covenant members can be found in the [staking parameters](../parameters/global-config.json).
+The Covenant quorum configuration as well as the current members can be found in the [staking parameters](../parameters/global-config.json).

 A full list of the endpoints follows below, grouped by the operating entity.